2023 Ohio Issue 2: History

-State law in Ohio allows citizens to bring initiatives before the state legislature, with signatures of at least 3 percent of the total vote cast for the office of governor at the last gubernatorial election.
+State law in Ohio allows citizens to bring initiatives before the General Assembly, with signatures of at least 3 percent of the total vote cast for the office of governor at the last gubernatorial election.
 These must have been obtained from at least 44 of the 88 counties in Ohio.
 From each of these 44 counties, there must be signatures equal to at least 1.5 percent of the total vote cast for the office of governor in that county at the last gubernatorial election.

-Once those requirements are met, a group can force the legislature to consider an initiative.
+Once those requirements are met, a group can force the General Assembly to consider an initiative.
 When there is no action taken by the General Assembly or the Governor, by collecting more signatures of a quantity again meeting the above-mentioned requirements, the group can force to send it to voters on the November ballot.
 In Ohio, a group called the Coalition to Regulate Marijuana Like Alcohol brought the initiative to the Ohio Secretary of State to be a 2022 ballot initiative.
 It was approved on August 30, 2021, for signature gathering.
 Over 200,000 signatures were submitted to the state at the end of 2021.

-A lawsuit over filing deadlines resulted in the Ohio Secretary of State and the state legislature agreeing the initiative's signatures collected in 2021 and 2022 may be applied toward a 2023 ballot deadline.
+A lawsuit over filing deadlines resulted in the Ohio Secretary of State and the General Assembly agreeing the initiative's signatures collected in 2021 and 2022 may be applied toward a 2023 ballot deadline.

 In July 2023, on an initial count, supporters came up about 650 short of the required number of valid signatures.
 On August 3, more than ten times the remaining number required to validate the initiative for the November ballot were turned in to the secretary of state.
 On August 16, 2023, the secretary of state confirmed that the initiative would appear as a referendum ballot on November 7, 2023.

 The initiative was passed by voters on November 7, 2023.